The Best High-Iron Foods for Little One's Starting Solids

 Animal Products as Iron Sources

-Meat and poultry remain among the best sources of heme iron for babies around six months old.
+Meat and poultry remain among the best sources of heme iron for little one's around six months old.
 Options like ground beef, lamb, or chicken provide iron that is easily absorbed and also contribute protein.
-Introducing these early supports baby’s iron needs.
+Introducing these early supports little one's iron needs.

 Key Takeaways

-• Babies need iron rich foods from six months old onwards.
+• Little one's need iron rich foods from six months old onwards.

-• Red meat, poultry, fish, fortified infant cereal, beans, lentils, and vegetables are excellent choices.
+• Red meat, poultry, fish, fortified little one's cereal, beans, lentils, and vegetables are excellent choices.

 • Vitamin C helps improve absorption of non-heme iron.